actuallyvlad/dsp1/README.md

 ![Histogram Tab](images/histogram_example.png)

-You can export probabilities to .txt files for later analysis:
+You can export probabilities to a .txt file for later analysis:

 ![Probability Tab](images/probability_example.png)